avpnusr/sabnzbd/README.md

 Image is automatically updated, when a new version of SABnzbd arrives on GitHub.

-The image is based on alpine Linux.
+The container is lightweight and based on alpine Linux.

 Versions in the latest image
 -----